vu-dao-93/phuonganh-portfolio/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+title: Sleepy Bear's space
+indexWidget:
+  - type: twoCols
+    image: /img/phuonganh_avatar-1000.png
+    text: >-
+      # Phuong-Anh P. Nguyen

+      On the path to build a content writing career, I’m not a newbie, not yet an expert.
+Customer-focused, detail and result oriented are among my luggage.
+The next journey I’m looking for is where I can learn more techniques, sharpen skills, and feel free to be myself.
+    fullWidth: true
+avatar: /img/phuonganh_avatar-1000.png
 main:
   heading: Great coffee with no compromises
   description: >